 Every building tells a story, every builder holds a pen.

-Over the years, longtime neighbors have told us about some of the people who helped build and maintain the neighborhood early on.
-Beginning about 1947, Alfred B. Beddow Jr. (right) was a realtor and a primary developer of Crestview with Ray Yates, who owned several locations of Crestview Builders Supply, including one on Burnet north of 183 that became a nightclub, The Lumberyard.
+Longtime neighbors have told us about some of the people who helped build and maintain the neighborhood early on.
+Beginning about 1947, Alfred B. (A. B.) Beddow Jr. (right) was a realtor and a primary developer of Crestview with Leonard Rayzor (Ray) Yates, who owned several locations of Crestview Builders Supply, including one on Burnet north of 183 that became a nightclub, The Lumberyard, and one on Burnet at Richcreek.
 (See Yates Avenue.)
 Both men also sold insurance.
 A. B.’s wife, Justin Harrison Beddow, helped design some of the homes.
 (See Justin Lane.)
 Her brother Wilbert “Cotton” Harrison also was a realtor.

 Although Beddow and Yates worked together to build Crestview, where they each felt most at home was very different.
 Crestview neighbor John Carlson worked with both men when they had offices at Crestview Shopping Center.
 When we interviewed John in September 2009, he remembered this about A. B. Beddow: